Manoj Pande: Career

+On 1 February 2022, Lieutenant General Manoj Pande took over as the 43rd Vice Chief of the Army Staff succeeding Lieutenant General Chandi Prasad Mohanty, when the latter superannuated from service on 31 January 2022.

+Chief of the Army Staff

-On 18 April 2022, the Government of India appointed him as the next Chief of the Army Staff, succeeding General Manoj Mukund Naravane.
+On 18 April 2022, the Government of India appointed Lieutenant General Manoj Pande as the next Chief of the Army Staff.
+On 30 April 2022, he took over as the 29th Chief of the Army Staff succeeding General Manoj Mukund Naravane.

-On 11 May 2022, General Manoj Pande took over as the Honorary Colonel of the Sikh Light Infantry Regiment.
-He was presented with the Baton & regimental accoutrements by Lt Gen DP Pandey.
+He was granted an extension for a period of one month till 30 June 2024 when he was due to retire on 30 May 2024.
+While no formal reason was given, it was speculated that the selection of his successor was delayed due to the 2024 general elections in India whose results were to be declared on 4 June.
+General Upendra Dwivedi was appointed as his successor on 11 June 2024 and he took over on 30 June.

+He superannuated from service on 30 June 2024 and relinquished the appointment of Chief of Army Staff after an illustrious tenure of 26 months.

 Personal life

-Pande married Archana Salpekar, a gold medalist from Government Dental College and Hospital, Nagpur on 3 May 1987.
+Gen Pande married Mrs. Archana Pande, a gold medalist from Government Dental College and Hospital, Nagpur on 3 May 1987.
 The couple have a son who is an officer in the Indian Air Force.

 Honours and decorations

 He is a recipient of the Param Vishisht Seva Medal, Ati Vishisht Seva Medal, and the Vishisht Seva Medal.
 Apart from these, he has been awarded the Chief of the Army Staff (COAS) Commendation Card and two GOC-in-C commendation cards.